 Commission rate risk arises from the possibility that changes in commission rates will affect either the fair values or the future cash flows of the financial instruments and obligations.
 The Board of Directors has established commission rate gap limits for stipulated periods.
-The Bank monitors positions and uses hedging strategies to ensure maintenance of positions within the established gap limits.
+The Group monitors positions and uses hedging strategies to ensure maintenance of positions within the established gap limits.

-The following table depicts the sensitivity to a reasonably plausible change in commission rates, with other variables held constant, on the Bank's consolidated income statement or equity.
-The reasonably plausible change is estimated based on the relevant commission rate movements during the last five years (2010-2014).
-A positive effect shows a potential net increase in the consolidated income or equity, whereas a negative effect shows a potential net reduction in consolidated income or equity.
+The following table depicts the sensitivity to a reasonably plausible change in commission rates, with other variables held constant, on the Group's consolidated income statement or shareholders' equity.
+The reasonably plausible change is estimated based on the relevant commission rate movements during the last five years (2011-2015) (2014: 2010 - 2014).
+A positive effect shows a potential net increase in the consolidated income or shareholders' equity, whereas a negative effect shows a potential net reduction in consolidated income or shareholders' equity.

-The sensitivity of net special commission income is the effect of the assumed changes in commission rates on the net commission income for one year, based on the floating rate non-trading financial assets and financial liabilities held as of December 31, 2014 and 2013, including the effect of hedging instruments.
+The sensitivity of net special commission income is the effect of the assumed changes in commission rates on the net special commission income for one year, based on the floating rate non-trading financial assets and financial liabilities held as of December 31, 2015 and 2014, including the effect of hedging instruments.

-The sensitivity of equity is calculated by revaluing the fixed rate available for sale financial assets, including the effect of any associated hedges as of December 31, 2014 and 2013 for the effect of assumed changes in commission rates.
-The sensitivity of equity is analyzed by maturity of the asset or swap.
+The sensitivity of shareholders' equity is calculated by revaluing the fixed rate available for sale financial assets, including the effect of any associated hedges as of December 31, 2015 and 2014 for the effect of assumed changes in commission rates.
+The sensitivity of shareholders' equity is analyzed by maturity of the asset or swap.
 The entire banking book exposures are monitored and analyzed by currency and relevant sensitivities and are disclosed in SAR thousands.